Wlab518/SV_procedure/README.md

 conda info  #View the default conda environment path

-vi ~/.condarc  #To modify “envs_dirs” and “pkgs_dirs”
+vi ~/.condarc  #To modify "envs_dirs" and "pkgs_dirs"

-#the “$conda_path” means the install path of miniconda3, for example, conda_path=/use/bin/miniconda3
+#the "$conda_path" means the install path of miniconda3, for example, conda_path=/use/bin/miniconda3

-vi ~/.bashrc # To add “export PATH="/use/bin/miniconda3/bin:$PATH"”
+vi ~/.bashrc # To add `export PATH="/use/bin/miniconda3/bin:$PATH"`

-2.To download test data, all scripts and dependencies of our pipeline from the Baidu Cloud:
+2.To download test data, there are the two ways.

+1> all scripts and dependencies of our pipeline from the Baidu Cloud:

 Click the link: https://pan.baidu.com/s/1ErKeJ0_2D-XEwGWWbq1O_A

 Password: L518

-##Test data is stored in the “data” folder.
-The “sample_info.txt” and “config.ini” files are sample information of test data and the configuration file (including a set of the main parameters that control pipeline execution), respectively.
+##Test data is stored in the "data" folder.
+The "sample_info.txt" and "config.ini" files are sample information of test data and the configuration file (including a set of the main parameters that control pipeline execution), respectively.

-##All dependencies of our pipeline are packaged into “miniconda3_env.tar.gz” file and need to be extracted to "$conda_path/".
+##All dependencies of our pipeline are packaged into "miniconda3_env.tar.gz" file and need to be extracted to "$conda_path/".

-##All scripts (written in Python 3) of our pipeline are packaged into “SV_procedure.tar.gz” file, and should be extracted to the "$conda_path/envs/mySVenv_python3/" path as follows:
+##All scripts (written in Python 3) of our pipeline are packaged into "SV_procedure.tar.gz" file, and should be extracted to the "$conda_path/envs/mySVenv_python3/" path as follows:

 cd $conda_path/ && rm -r envs